 So we spent most of the day in Truro as we waited to watch the tidal bore come roaring up the channel.
 It basically results from the Bay of Fundy narrowing and the tides just being pushed higher and higher.
 When its big enough you can actually surf it and I had been looking forward to seeing this the whole trip across Canada.
 Unfortunately it was only 30 cm high this time but so powerful and you wouldn’t be able to standup against it.

 Drove on to Cape Chignecto but again couldn’t again kayak due to the poor and misty weather so settled on another lighthouse journey at Cape D’Or.
 Spotted a small black bear up on the rocks but decided not to get any closer after living near them in Jasper all year.
-Tonight ended up being our last night in Canada until we returned to Vancouver in a few weeks time on the opposite side of the country.
-Really looking forward to getting into America and checking out New York for 5 days.
+Tonight ended up being our last night in Canada until we returned to Vancouver in a few weeks’ time on the opposite side of the country.
+We are really looking forward to getting into America and checking out New York for 5 days.

 KM Travelled = 197 km.